EPUT services during coronavirus restrictions

 For looking after your mental health at this time, visit the NHS’s Every Mind Matters, www.nhs.uk/oneyou/every-mind-matters

 More information on support to help you with your mental health can be found here.

 Visiting our services during the COVID-19 pandemic

-The NHS is constantly reviewing its visitor policy to ensure our patients, staff and visitors are kept as safe as possible during the coronavirus pandemic.
+Our visitor policy is under constant review to ensure our patients, staff and visitors are kept as safe as possible during the coronavirus pandemic.